caiogt92/DSNN/README.md

 # DSNN

-#### Model created that can predicts / correct image orientation.
+#### Model created that can predict / correct image orientation.
 Images were taken from data cifar10 dataset

 ## Usage